fagossa/play-prometheus/Readme.md

-# playframework application + prometheus
+# Playframework application + prometheus + grafana

 This is just a example of how to monitor a playframework application using:
 - prometheus client